Astroloba foliolosa is a small, variable leaf-succulent growing erect stems, branching at the base.

-The erect stems of A. foliolosa, branching at the base, are densely covered in rigid columns of sessile, triangular leaves, tapering to sharp tips.
+The plants are densely covered in rigid columns of sessile, triangular leaves, tapering to sharp tips.
 The leaves are sometimes spirally arranged, the stem tips rosette shaped.
 Leaf surfaces are grey-green, cream or pinkish and smooth, glossy.

 As all eight the Astroloba species, A. foliolosa has radially symmetrical flowers, distinguishing them from Haworthia flowers that are bilaterally symmetrical.
 Thick clusters of buds are just appearing on the flower stems that are emerging from among the leaves on this plant.